Topics on this page

 - CINA Proceedings

 A court will find a child "in need of assistance" (CINA) if the local Department of Social Services (DSS) proves:

 - that a child has been abused or neglected, or has a developmental disability or mental disorder; and

 - that the child’s parents, guardian, or custodian do not give proper care and attention to the child’s needs.

-Abuse includes sexual abuse, or physical or mental injury that shows that the child’s health or welfare is being harmed by a parent, caretaker, or other household or family member.
-Beginning on October 1, 2012, a person who allows or encourages a child to engage in obscene or pornographic activity, prostitution, or human trafficking has committed “sexual abuse.”
+Abuse includes sexual abuse or physical or mental injury that shows that the child’s health or welfare is being harmed by a parent, caretaker, or other household or family member.
+Sexual abuse may include sexual molestation, exploitation, or trafficking.
+Allowing or encouraging a child to engage in obscene or pornographic activity or prostitution, is also “sexual abuse.”

 The court’s goal in a CINA case is to achieve a permanent placement for the child that is consistent with the child’s best interests.
 The law is designed to only separate a child from his or her parents when it is necessary for the child’s welfare.
-The law gives priority to placing the child with relatives over non-relatives, when it is possible and in the child’s best interests.
+In all stages of a CINA case, when it is possible and in the child's best interest, the law gives priority to placing the child with relatives over non-relatives.

 Most CINA cases have four stages: